Team + Mission

 Q. How does LinkNYC use data?

 LinkNYC uses anonymized data, which means information about a user that cannot be tied back to a particular person.
-LinkNYC uses this anonymized data to understand usage to improve Services and to inform advertising that appears on Link kiosks.
+LinkNYC uses this anonymized data to understand usage and improve Link's services.

 LinkNYC Wi-Fi does not add or insert any advertising onto your personal device.